Lisbon is cool. It’s a gorgeous city that appreciates and fosters the arts.

 Like San Francisco, Lisbon is a waterfront city with a red suspension bridge that looks eerily similar to the Golden Gate Bridge.
 It’s known for its hills and trams and its many restaurants offering a wide range of cuisines.

-In many ways, Lisbon’s diverse cuisine is a reflection of the city’s melting pot culture which is very much what San Francisco was like at the time (until it got invaded by Silicon Valley).
+In many ways, the diversity of the Lisbon food experience is a reflection of the city’s melting pot culture which is very much what San Francisco used to be like (until it got invaded by Silicon Valley).

 But what reminded me of San Francisco the most was Lisbon’s creative energy.
 It has an artistic vibe that appeals to creatives of every type.
 This was most apparent at Lx Factory and Embaixada, two creative hubs that were among my favorite spots to visit in Lisbon.